Basic Concept of HashMap

 , and remove

-methods of HashMap
+methods for HashMap

-have a complexity of , but you cannot say the same for the Map
+is , but you cannot claim that the complexity for the Map

 Basic Principles of Hash Tables